Relapse Prevention and Aftercare

 Families should continue to play a role in their loved one’s recovery during aftercare and can actually help prevent relapse.
 Family and friends should encourage participation in aftercare programming, AA meetings, and the following of the recovery plan.
 Loved ones should continue to work with a family program when available and pay attention to their own emotional and relationship health.
 The best thing families can do is watch for signs of relapse and contact the rehab facility if they suspect a problem.

-At Northland, we believe ongoing care is important, and each client in our outpatient program will meet with counselors and case managers to establish their own aftercare plan.
-For most, this consists of weekly meetings, outings, and activities with other alumni.
-We can also help with life skills building after treatment, including resume writing, job searching, parenting classes, and school enrollment, which may be needed to integrate clients back into the real world.
-Our case managers will work with clients to determine what areas of life if any, they continue to struggle with, and help them find solutions that will ensure long-term sobriety.
+For most, this consists of weekly meetings, outings, and activities.
+A good aftercare program will also include life skills building after treatment, including resume writing, job searching, parenting classes, and school enrollment, which may be needed to integrate clients back into the real world.
+Counselors should work with clients to determine what areas of life if any, they continue to struggle with, and help them find solutions that will ensure long-term sobriety.

 Another component to relapse prevention is involvement with support groups, such as Alcoholics Anonymous or Narcotics Anonymous.
 A relapse prevention plan should include independent, daily AA or NA meetings.
 These organizations meet regularly in convenient locations throughout the world, so no matter where clients end up calling home, they can be certain to find a support group they can trust and get involved with.

 Preventing relapse should be a main goal of your overall treatment process.